Diabetes or diabetes mellitus - a disease characterised by abnormal blood sugar levels - represents a growing threat to human health.

 Obesity is associated with many diseases, including cardiovascular diseases or diabetes mellitus type 2 and has therefore been shown to reduce life expectancy.
 While only recently identified as a major health concern, obesity levels have been growing steadily.
 According to the WHO, obesity has tripled over the past two decades: one in five Europeans is expected to be obese in 2010.
 The condition threatens to rank among the biggest causes of premature death in both the industrialised and emerging economies.

-In 2006 the European member states of the WHO have signed the European Charter on Counteracting Obesity in order to curb the epidemic and reverse the trend.
+In 2006 the European member states of the WHO signed the European Charter on Counteracting Obesity in order to curb the epidemic and reverse the trend.